medine-tech/linear-dashboards/README.md

    - Network errors with status codes
    - Specific Linear API error messages

+6. **Debug specific team metrics:**
+   Visit `http://localhost:3000/api/debug-pensa-live` to debug the Pensa - Live team specifically.

+   This endpoint will:
+   - Find the Pensa - Live team and show its estimation settings
+   - Fetch all issues in the active cycle with detailed information
+   - Calculate both story point and issue count metrics
+   - Show issue-by-issue analysis with estimates and states
+   - Compare metrics including all issues vs. estimated issues only
+   - List unestimated issues that are excluded from story point calculations

 5. **Check file location:**
    Ensure `.env.local` is in the project root directory (same level as `package.json`).